htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Do not stage other files in this directory; any files not created by HTCondor in this directory are subject to removal.

+    Ideally, this directory should not be placed under /tmp or /var/tmp, if it is, HTCondor loses the ability to make private instances of /tmp and /var/tmp for jobs.

 :macro-def:`TMP_DIR`
     A directory path to a directory where temporary files are placed by various portions of the HTCondor system.
 The daemons and tools that